 The boxed warning stated that out of patients who had their eyes examined following their fourth year of treatment with Potiga, one-third of those individuals had retinal pigmentary abnormalities.
 The FDA noted that there are several factors that are several facts that are still unknown, such as whether these problems are reversible and when these problems actually start forming in the patients.
 In a previous safety announcement from April, the FDA explained that pigment changes (or discoloration) in the retina could result in eye disease that can potentially lead to vision loss, which Potiga patients have already reported.
 Some patients have also complained of blue pigmentation on parts of the body such as the lips, roof of the mouth, face, whites of the eyes, eyelids, nail beds of the fingers, legs and toes.

 If you have been harmed as a result of taking Potiga, you could be eligible to claim compensation for the losses you suffered.
-Our Dallas dangerous drug attorneys at Jackson Allen & Williams, LLP can help you file a claim or lawsuit and hold the drug's manufacturer liable.
-Our skilled legal team can also provide assistance with claims involving many other types of
+Our dangerous drug attorneys at Jackson Allen & Williams, LLP can help you file a claim or lawsuit and hold the drug's manufacturer liable.
+Our skilled legal team can also provide assistance with claims involving many other types of dangerous drugs.

 Contact us so we can review your case!